Kinescope: Moye-Mechau film recording

-The first successful procedure was to use the Mechau film projector mechanism in reverse.
-The Mechau system used a synchronised rotating mirror to display each frame of a film in sequence without the need for a gate.
-When reversed, a high-quality television monitor was set up in place of the projection screen, and unexposed film stock is run through at the point where the lamp was illuminating the film.
+The Mechau system used a synchronized rotating mirror to display each frame of a film in sequence without the need for a gate.
+When reversed, a high-quality television monitor was set up in place of the projection screen, and unexposed film stock is run through at the point where the lamp would have been illuminating the film.

-This procedure had the advantage of capturing both fields of the frame on a film, but it was difficult to keep the mirrors running at the right speed and all the equipment adjusted correctly, which often resulted in poor quality output.
-An additional problem was that the whole procedure took place in an open room and it was known for insects to settle on the screen which were then permanently present on the film recording.
+This procedure had the advantage of capturing both fields of the frame on a film, but required significant attention to produce quality results.
 The Mechau film magazine only held enough for nine minutes so two recorders were needed to run in sequence in order to record anything longer.

 Lenses

-Lenses did not need a great depth of field but had to be capable both of producing a very sharp image with high resolution of a flat surface and of doing so at high speed.
-In order to minimise light fall-off on the perimeter of the lens, a coated lens was preferable.
+Lenses did not need a great depth of field but had to be capable of both producing a very sharp image with high resolution of a flat surface and of doing so at high speed.
+In order to minimize light fall-off on the perimeter of the lens, a coated lens was preferable.
 40 mm or 50 mm lenses were usually used with 16 mm in calibrated mounts.
 Focus was checked by examining a print under a microscope.

 Sound recording

 The camera could be equipped with sound recording to place the soundtrack and picture on the same film for single-system sound recording.
-More commonly, the alternative double system, whereby the soundtrack was recorded on an optical recorder or magnetic dubber in sync with the camera, yielded a better quality soundtrack and greatly facilitated editing.
+More commonly, the alternative double system, whereby the soundtrack was recorded on an optical recorder or magnetic dubber in sync with the camera, yielded a better quality soundtrack and facilitated editing.

 Kinescope image

-Kinescope tubes intended for photographic use were coated with phosphors rich in blue and ultra-violet radiations.
+Kinescope CRTs intended for photographic use were coated with phosphors rich in blue and ultraviolet radiation.
 This permitted the use of positive type emulsions for photographing in spite of their slow film speeds.
-The brightness range of kinescope tubes was about 1 to 30.
+The brightness range of kinescope CRTs was about 1 to 30.

 Kinescope images were capable of great flexibility.
-The operator could make the image brighter or darker, adjust contrast, width and height, turn left, right or upside down, and positive or negative.
+The operator could make the CRT image brighter or darker, adjust contrast, width and height, rotate left, right or upside down, and positive or negative image.

-Since kinescopes were able to produce a negative picture, direct positive recordings could be made by simply photographing a negative image on the kinescope tube.
+Since kinescope CRTs were able to produce a negative image, direct positive recordings could be made by simply photographing the negative image on the kinescope CRT.
 When making a negative film, in order for final prints to be in the correct emulsion position, the direction of the image was reversed on the television.
 This applied only when double system sound was used.